TheCarsonWest/winmeets/README.md

 # master.py
 This is where all the important class structures and such are.
-I defenitly need to clean up the code if were to release this as a package
+I definitely need to clean up the code if were to release this as a package

 ### `Team` Class
 A class representing a swim team.
 It can be initialized with a URL to fetch team data or with data from a JSON file.